AllenSharafzad/AI-Agent-LinkedIn-Content-Machine/README.md

-# 🚀 AI Agent: LinkedIn Content Machine (Cloud Compatible)
+# 🚀 AI Agent: LinkedIn Content Machine

 An advanced **n8n workflow** that turns raw notes or URLs into viral-style LinkedIn posts using **Google Gemini**.
 It features a "Human-in-the-loop" approval system via Telegram to ensure quality before publishing.